2020PB/police-brutality/reports/Oregon.md

 * https://mobile.twitter.com/Johnnthelefty/status/1278966824801931264

-### Local and Federal Police fire on protestors, shove journalist | July 3rd
+### Local and Federal Police fire on protesters, shove journalist | July 3rd

 Footage shows local and federal police emerge quickly from a building, firing riot rounds and spraying pepper spray.
 Footage shows police shoving a man clearly taking pictures.

-The second link shows police rushing out and tackling a protestor, punching him repeatedly to subdue him.
+The second link shows police rushing out and tackling a protester, punching him repeatedly to subdue him.

 A third link shows damage to a parked car by police pepper balls.